sage-code/maj/alphabet.md

 **Examples:**
 Phonetic writing is quoted using IPA: notation

-* qoka => IPA:"t͡ʃoka"  = accident
-* xava => IPA:"ʃava"   = horse
+* Cava => IPA:"ʃava"   = horse
-* koqa => IPA:"kot͡ʃa"  = car
-* qika => IPA:"t͡ʃika"  = girl
-* cita => IPA:"t͡sita"  = quote
 * djia => IPA:"d͡ʒia"   = day

-**Modified: c**
+**Digraph: ts**

-Maj letter "c" sounds like Latvian "c" not English "c".
-It sounds like `t͡s` in word ENG:"cats".
+Maj digraph "ts" sounds like `t͡s` in word ENG:"cats".
 To make this sound you put you tang in "t" position and make a pitch sound "s" instead.
-Group `ts` is actually never used in Maj but replaced by single letter "c" instead.
+Group `ts` will make words a bit longer but this is the prace we pay to avoid ussage of cedila.

 **IPA practice**
-* ceba = ENG: "cerebellum" => IPA: "t͡seba"
+* tseba = ENG: "cerebellum" => IPA: "t͡seba"
-* ciga = ENG: "cigarette"  => IPA: "t͡siga"
+* tsiga = ENG: "cigarette"  => IPA: "t͡siga"

 **Modified: k**

-Maj letter "k" is plosive-valear not trilled.
+Maj letter "k" is plosive-valear.
 It may be pronounced like "c" in "culture" or "k" in "karate".
 Notice "k" is a very frequent letter in Maj.
+It replaces letter Latin letters "q" and "c".
+Letter Q is actually not prezent at all in Maj.

 **examples:**

-* akwa = "water";
+* akua = "water";
-* xoka = "chocolate";
+* tcoka = "chocolate";

 **Trilled: r**

-Letter "r" is trill-alveolar in Maj.
+Letter "r" is trill-alveolar like in Romanian and Russian.
 It is strong like double "rr" in English.
 To produce this sound, your tongue is relaxed and the tip of tongue taps the roof of the mouth several times.
+Some Romanian children never learn this letter corectly and sound like Americans.

-**Modified: q**
+**Modified: C**

-In Maj, "Q" is used to create IPA sound:"t͡ʃ".
-It sounds like "ch" in "chin" or "chicken" or "peach".
-This replace digraph "ch", thus making the Maj words shorter.
+In Maj, "C" is used to create IPA sound /ʃ/ " and sound /t͡ʃ/.
+When digraph "tc" replace digraph "ch" in words like "chin" or "chicken" or "peach".
+We use this technique to free letter "h" to be used for something else.

 Learn more:[listen](https://en.wikipedia.org/wiki/Voiceless_postalveolar_affricate)

-* qyka = "girl" is read like IPA: "t͡ʃika";
+* tcika = "girl" is read like IPA: "t͡ʃika";
-* qesa = "ceez" is read like IPA: "t͡ʃesa";
-* qoka = "chocolate" is read like IPA: "t͡ʃoka";
+* tcoka = "chocolate" is read like IPA: "t͡ʃoka";

-**Note:** In many Romance alphabets this letter is restricted.
-It must be followed by vowel "u".
-In Maj we eliminate this restriction.
-Letter "q" can be followed by any vowel or semivowel but can not be followed by a consonant.

 **Modified: x**

 Letters `x` sounds like: `sh` in `sheep`.
 To prodice this sound you must softly press the middle of the tongue on the roof top of your mouth and produce a fricative whispering sound.
-In most other Romance languages this sound is "cs" but Maj has repurpose this letter.
+In most other Romance languages this sound is "cs" but Maj has repurpose this letter to improve language efficiency.

 Learn more:[listen](https://en.wikipedia.org/wiki/Voiceless_postalveolar_fricative)

-* Word: "xi" means "keep it quiet" similar to many Romance languages;
-* Xue is pronounced "ʃue" and represent a Chinese name;
-* Luxembourg is written Luxemburg and is read "Luʃemburg" in Maj;

-If you don't know, Luxembourg has became an independent town and state in 1867.

 ## Clusters

 A clusters represents a group of two consonants.
+Maj is using cluster in many words using pattern: CCV or VCCV.
+These words are  a bit difficult to pronounce therefore we preffer this method for rare words.

 **Rules:**

-* same letter can not be used twice in a cluster;
+* we do not use same letter twice to make clusters;
-* some combinations can not be pronounced;
+* some combinations can not be pronounced therefore are descouraged;
-* clusters of 3 consonants are forbidden;
+* clusters of 3 consonants are forbidden in Maj;

 **Examples**